Adult Ceramics Welcome Packet

 PAYING FOR DROP-IN WORKSHOP TIME

-If you are registered in the current session and need additional workshop time you can pay $25 and come in for 3 hours to work on projects during Workshop Hours only.
+If you are registered in the current session and need additional workshop time you can pay $25 and come in to work on projects during Workshop Hours only.
 Your items made or glazed at this time can be bisque fired or glaze fired without additional fee.

 If you are not registered in the current session and need workshop time you can pay $35 to come in for an entire class period to work.
 Your items made during your drop in workshop can be bisque fired.
 Glaze firing of said items must be approved and will cost an additional fee.